Home » Where Is The Best Place To Put A Parrot Cage?

 • Coma.

-Each time you prepare these foods, the parrot risks ingesting harmful food or inhaling toxic fumes.
-Also, the parrot will be exposed to chemical-based sprays when you clean the kitchen.
+Each time you prepare these foods, the parrot risks ingesting them or inhaling toxic fumes.
+It’ll also be exposed to chemical-based sprays when you clean the kitchen.

 A bathroom’s too humid for the parrot to live in, especially after you’ve had a hot bath or shower.
 The rapidly changing temperatures are likely to make the parrot sick and stressed.

 Similarly, you’re likely to open a window or use an extractor fan to remove humidity after a shower.
-If this is the case, the room will get too cold quickly.
+If this is the case, the room will get too cold.

 Toilets can also be dangerous if the parrot falls in and can’t escape due to the slippery surface.